 - Therefore, a Sabbath rest remains for the people of God.

-- For the man who entered into His rest has himself also rested from his works, just as God did from His own.
+- For the man who entered into His rest, he also rested himself from his works, just as God did from His own.

 - Therefore, we should be diligently zealous to enter into that rest so someone won’t fall into disobedient unbelief by the same example.

-- For the Word of God is living and effective, and He’s sharper than every double-edged sword; even penetrating as far as the division of soul and spirit, and also of both joints and marrow, and able to judge the thoughts and intents of the heart.
+- For the Word of God is living and effective, and He is sharper than every double-edged sword, even penetrating as far as the division of soul and spirit, and also of both joints and marrow, and able to judge the thoughts and intents of the heart.

-- And no creature is hidden from His sight, but all things are naked and were – and are – laid bare to His eyes, to whom we must give an account.
+- And no creature is hidden from His sight, but all things are naked and *laid bare to His eyes, to whom we must give an account.

-- Therefore, having a great high priest who was – and is – passing through the heavens (Jesus, the Son of God) we should hold fast to the confession.
+- Therefore, having a great high priest who has passed through the heavens (Jesus, the Son of God) we should hold fast to our confession.

-- For we don’t have a high priest who isn’t able to sympathize with our weaknesses.
-But having been tempted in all things the same way, He’s without sin.
+- For we don’t have a high priest not able to sympathize with our weaknesses, but One having been *tempted in all things the same way as we are, yet without sin.

-- Therefore, we should approach to the throne of grace with boldness, so we might receive mercy and might find grace for help in our time of need.
+- Therefore, we should approach the throne of grace with boldness so we might receive mercy and might find grace for help in our time of need.